e2002e/fbrc/README.md

 Usage:

-whith vpns (on on host, on in vm) python fbrc.py with tor torsocks python fbrc.py
+whith vpns (one on host, one in vm)

+python fbrc.py

+with tor:

+torsocks python fbrc.py

 Navigate to the target account and open the source code of the page, search for the value of USER_ID (something like 10003...) copy it.